Actindo-AG/Documentation/DataHub/UserInterface/02d_ETL.md

   For detailed information, see [Rerun a single attribute mapping](../Operation/01_ManageETLMappings.md#rerun-a-single-attribute-mapping).

 - [CUSTOM DESTINATION ATTRIBUTE CHANNEL AND LANGUAGE]
   Click this button to define a custom channel and/or language attribute mapping for the selected destination attribute.
-The *Settings* section is displayed on the right side of the *Mapping from source set to destination set* view with a drop-down list for the language and/or channel.
+The *Settings* section is displayed on the right side of the *Mapping from "Source attribute set name" to "Destination attribute set name"* view with a drop-down list for the language and/or channel.
 The button is only displayed if the destination attribute of the selected mapping is multi-language or multi-channel.
   For detailed information, see [Add a custom mapping for a destination attribute](../Operation/01_ManageETLMappings.md#add-a-custom-mapping-for-a-destination-attribute)